ManaS066/sih-hospital_/README.md

 The project is currently under development, and contributions are welcome to enhance its functionality.
 Future updates will focus on improving user interfaces, adding more features, and integrating with additional healthcare systems.

-Sure!
-Here’s a detailed description for the main webpages in your Hospital Management System, similar to the format you provided for the additional pages:

----

 ## Required Webpages

 ### 🏥 Landing Page